CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 ## Playing With Code

-Some examples of code to play around with.
+Some examples of code to play around with, to see what kind of cool things can be done.
 More are [here](./#exploring-code-activity)

 <details>
 <summary><b>Spirographs</b></summary>

+A pencil in a gear in a gear makes for some crazy doodles.

 ```py live_py title=Spirograph
 ########################################################